Heart and Blood Conditions

 - Weight loss for no reason

-- Failure to thrive, which means not gaining weight and growing normally
+- Not gaining weight and not growing normally (failure to thrive)

 - Not wanting to eat or having problems feeding